Listen to this story

 No matter how dedicated people might be about losing weight, they rarely have a detailed plan in place for changing their eating behaviors.
 For the most part, they rely on willpower.
 Unfortunately, people who rely on willpower alone to lose weight will almost certainly fail, either in the short run, or in the long-term objective of staying slim.

 Roy Baumeister is a social psychologist at Florida State University who is well-known for making significant discoveries about self-control and willpower.
 In his book Willpower: Rediscovering the Greatest Human Strength, he examines the hidden challenges of weight loss.
-One of the most disheartening of these challenges is the fact that weight is resistant to self-control.
+One of the most disheartening of these challenges is the fact that weight is remarkably resistant to self-control.

 Let’s take two public figures as examples: Oprah Winfrey and Newt Gingrich.
 Both possess a strong sense of determination and purpose, yet both have experienced shame and humiliation over their failed weight-loss efforts.
 The iron will and self-control that brought them success in their careers was useless when it came to controlling their eating habits.
 In her magazine O, Oprah describes sitting at the Emmy Awards ceremony praying to lose to her talk-show rival, Phil Donahue: “I wouldn’t have to embarrass myself by rolling my fat butt out of my seat and walking down the aisle to the stage.”